Derick G. Brown, Ph.D., P.E.

 affects the cellular metabolic activity, with implications on surface colonization, biofilm formation, and long-term survival under

-This research focuses on attachment and transport of microorganisms through both saturated and unsaturated porous media.
-Key
+This research focuses on attachment and transport of microorganisms and colloids through both saturated and unsaturated porous

-aspects of this work include (a) how surfactants - the key ingredient in detergents and other household cleaners -
+media.
+Key aspects of this work include (a) how surfactants - the key ingredient in detergents and other household

-affect microbial transport and (b) the linkage between lab-scale studies and field-scale transport.
-We are currently conducting
+cleaners - affect microbial transport and (b) the linkage between lab-scale studies and field-scale transport.
+We have

 My interests in this area are related to microbial kinetics, especially applied to remediation of environmental contaminants and treatment

 of waste streams, and how various environmental and engineering factors affect these kinetics.
-We are currently examining how
+I am interested in enhancing